RummaanKhan/luci-app-jodu52140-status/README.md

 ## Prerequisites

-Since this application utilizes the router's command line to establish a connection and push configurations to the ODU, ensure your OpenWrt Router and the ODU has the `telnet` enabled.
+Since this application utilizes the router's command line to establish a connection and push configurations to the ODU, ensure your ODU has the `telnet` enabled.

 ---